tensorlayer/HyperPose/docs/markdown/quick_start/prediction.md

 # Use the converted model to do prediction
 ./hyperpose-cli --model ../data/models/openpose-coco-V2-HW=368x656.onnx.trt --w 656 --h 368
 ```

+> Currently, we run the models in TensorRT float32 mode.
+Other data type is not supported(welcome to contribute!).

 ## Predict a video using Operator API